pytorch/serve/docs/model_api_control.md

 ```

 ## Model Control API Enabled
-Setting model control to `enabled` allows users to load and unload models using the model load APIs.
+Setting model API to `enabled` allows users to load and unload models using the model load APIs.

 ### Example using cmd line to set mode to enabled
 ```